 If any women farmer has goals to buy a cow, there is no financial institution in the country that has products designed for this.
 Landless farmers are denied loans across India.
 This is the issue she wants to address with her initiatives.
 For the last 18 years, Godavari has been working with SSP to help over 4,500 farmers across the district with training and funds.
 A farmer can avail loan from the SSP by submitting his/her Aadhar card or Ration card.

-Godavari is working hard for the last 18 years to recognize women as farmers instead of labourers.
-Despite the fact that 80 per cent of workforce sweating in farms are women, they are termed as labourers.
+Godavari is working hard for the last 18 years to recognize women as farmers instead of laborers.
+Despite the fact that 80 percent of workforce sweating in farms are women, they are termed as laborers.
 Lands are generally owned by men and Godavari is working towards making women the in-charge of these lands.
 Under her leadership, the SSP has started two farm products companies – Manhari Farmer Produce Company and Vijaylakshmi Farmer Produce COmpany.

-In her 18 years of career, she travelled to countries including Kenya, Philippines, Italy, Nepal, Turkestan, Brazil, Switzerland, Malaysia, Sendai, Turkey, Indonesia and the United States.
+In her 18 years of career, she traveled to countries including Kenya, Philippines, Italy, Nepal, Turkestan, Brazil, Switzerland, Malaysia, Sendai, Turkey, Indonesia, and the United States.
 She participated in Rio+20 where she showcased the critical role of grassroots women in sustainable development.
-She also represented India as a panellist at the United Nations International Strategy for Disaster Reduction where she presented the measures of women in drought situations.
+She also represented India as a panelist at the United Nations International Strategy for Disaster Reduction where she presented the measures of women in drought situations.